kmetaxas/gafkalo/docs/source/usage.rst

 gafkalo can be used as a producer to aid in testing, development and troubleshooting.

 gafkalo --config dev.yaml produce "SKATA1" --idempotent --separator=!  --serialize --value-schema-file data/schemas/schema.json --key-schema-file data/schemas/schema.json

+Available options:

+--idempotent

+   Enable idempotence in the producer.
+   In an RBAC enabled cluster this requires DeveloperWrite in the `Cluster` resource

+--acks

+   acks to require from brokers.
+Defaults to -1 (all).

+--separator

+  a character the producer will use to separate the key part from the value part of the user supplied input

+--serialize

+  serialize the input.
+The latest schema in the schema registry will be used.
+  Provide `--user-schema` and/or `--key-schema` if you want to produce according to a new schema (will be registered)

+--key-schema

+  the key schema to use (avsc file)

+--value-schema

+  the value schema to use (avsc file)

 Consumer
 --------